 An execution log containing events that concern this ICU process is available.
-Throughout the process, some anomalies with attribute values can be spotted - namely, a number of anomalies affecting the timestamp attributes.
-This is a $[E]{S}$ -type uncertain log.
+Throughout the process, some anomalies with attribute values can be spotted-namely, a number of anomalies affecting the timestamp attributes.
+This is a $[E]{\mathbb{S}}$ -type uncertain log.

 The alterations on the timestamps in this event log happen for a number of reasons.
-The domain experts reported that the human error is a frequent source of anomaly, which is worsened by the fact that operators often do not input data in real-time, but the information is recorded after a certain delay (e.g., at the end of a shift).
+The domain experts reported that human error is a frequent source of anomaly, which is worsened by the fact that operators often do not input data in real-time, but the information is recorded after a certain delay (e.g., at the end of a shift).
 Moreover, the information systems of the ICU ward and other wards (such as radiology, for instance) do not allow for automatic transmission of data between one another, so in some occurrences the timestamp of visits by specialists is not recorded in the ICU information system.

-Tables 5 and 6 show two examples of traces with anomalous timestamp behavior.
-We can see that in the trace of Table 5 the event Triage has an imprecise timestamp - only the day has been recorded.
-This can be modeled with an uncertain timestamp encompassing a range of 24 hours.
-The column Preprocessed Timestamp shows the results of this preprocessing step.
+Tables 6 and 7 show two examples of traces with anomalous timestamp behavior.
+We can see that in the trace of Table 6 the event Triage has an imprecise timestamp-only

-Table 5.
-Events relative to one case of the ICU process.
+Table 6: Events related to one case of the ICU process.
 The timestamp of the "Triage" event is imprecise: through domain knowledge, we are able to represent this uncertainty in an explicit way within the event attributes in the log.